christiandoxa/welog-v7/README.md

 }
 ```

-This log provides detailed information about the request and response, including headers, body, latency, status, and
-additional metadata, which is useful for debugging and monitoring the application.
+This log provides detailed information about the request and response, including headers, body, latency, status, and additional metadata, which is useful for debugging and monitoring the application.

 ## Contributing

 Contributions to `welog-v7` are welcome!
-If you have suggestions, bug reports, or want to contribute code, please create
-a pull request or open an issue on GitHub.
+If you have suggestions, bug reports, or want to contribute code, please create a pull request or open an issue on GitHub.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Saya sudah merapikan dan memperbaiki indentasi kode agar lebih mudah dibaca.